 In Elizabeth L. Cline’s book ‘The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good’, the author provides an extensive guide toward building a more thought out and sustainable wardrobe.
 She builds an awareness of what we have in front of us and teaches us ways to assess the use-value behind each article of clothing before making any decisions.
 Amongst other things she suggests ways to restyle and accessorize outfits to give them new life.

 Too often only plastics, metal and glass are the focus in relation to recycling and we need to change that.
 Phones are a good example of how we might recycle a used item.
 After all, our lust for instant information and constant connection means we're in danger of creating a new environmental crisis.
 Lithium, the element essential for cell phone batteries, could soon run out.
 Such is our need for lithium that vast tracks of the Earth have become wastelands scarred by the hunt for portable power.
 And yet how many old mobiles do we each have tucked away in our drawers?
 To that end let’s all engage in an act of Individual Collectiveness.
-The moment you’re done reading this… find that drawer and dig out those old Nokia’s you’ve been saving for the Zombie Apocalypse and send them here.
+The moment you’re done reading this… find that drawer and dig out those old Nokia’s you’ve been saving for the Zombie Apocalypse and send them to a company like Fonebank.

 OK, back to plastics (briefly) and a SHOUT OUT for us..... yep, ourselves!
 Did you know that here at DUVET HOG we take recycled plastic water bottles and upcycle them into super fluffy, cloud-soft duvets?
 Well, if you didn’t, we’re clearly paying our SEO / Digital Media specialist WAY too much!